 Our firm shall present the incorporation documents from the notary to the local court.
 The capital deposit needs to be contributed at the bank before the company can be finalized.
 Capital investment recommended for German UG is a minimum of EUR 1000.

-The process of formation of the bank account opening and registration in the chamber of commerce will take 2 weeks on average.
+The process of formation of the company, bank account opening, and registration in the chamber of commerce will take 1-2 weeks on average.
 Incorporations can be made very swiftly through our firm.

 We can assist you with your incorporation, virtual office and the opening of a bank account – remotely.
 Through our procedures, no personal visits are required.